Applicants to Ph.D. Program in Economics

 Center of Doctoral Studies

 Prospective as well as current PhD students can apply for positions at the Center of Doctoral Studies (CDS).
 CDS has altogether six paid positions and helps to organize Ph.D. in Economics at IES, see the information flyer.
 It is an opportunity for Ph.D. students to help them fund the studies.
-The deadline for CDS applications is 24 May and the interviews will be in mid-June.
+The deadline for CDS applications is usually in spring (to be detailed by April 2010) and the interviews during June.